Using a Generic Resume? Why you should stop and what you should be doing instead

 Using Incorrect Contact Details

-This one should NEVER happen, but it does.
-From an employer’s perspective, it is the height of carelessness.
-Not to mention the potential for missed opportunities because you didn’t double-check your phone number or email is correct.
 The easiest way to avoid this is to work off of a master copy where your contact information is already there.
 That being said, always double-check before hitting send.
 You never know when your finger (or your kid’s) accidentally hit a key, preventing you from ever hearing back from your dream job.

 Not Proofreading